raid-guild/RIPs/.github/ISSUE_TEMPLATE/raid-request.md

 \$5000

-_below are the reference amounts on initial distrobution_
+_below are the reference amounts on initial distribution

 | type   | min        | 25 percentile | 50 percentile | 75 percentile | max           |
 |--------|------------|---------------|---------------|---------------|---------------|